Today (March 30) I turned 28 years old.

 - Do more activities that make you feel present.
 Being 100% in the moment with what you’re doing is magical.
 Seek the opportunities that make you feel so engaged that you can’t imagine the thought of anything else.
 For me it’s casually going down to the basketball courts to shoot some hoops coupled with my favourite playlist, or having a deep conversation about topics I’m interested in.
 Whatever it is, find out what these activities are and fill your life with them.
 You’ll feel better for it.

 - Avoid getting into debt.
 I can’t stress this point enough.
 I stupidly took out a loan when I was 19 to get a brand new motorcycle.
 This decision not only cost me more interest payments on the debt for years to come, it also created one of the biggest emotional burdens I’ve ever encountered.
 Having that debt was suffocating and quite frankly depressing.
-It got to the point when I was not opening up my letters because I knew it was going to be from the bank.
+It got to the point when I was not opening up letters in the mail because I knew it was going to be from the bank.
 Now that I’m not in that situation, I appreciate and respect money a lot more and I don’t wish that feeling upon anyone.

 - Double down on your strengths and outsource your weaknesses.
 Be honest with yourself and identify what you’re naturally good at.
 Is it playing an instrument?
 Being a nurturing mother?
 Are you an amazing salesperson?
 We all have gifts and talents.
 Stop wasting your time trying to get better at things you’re not great at and go deep with what you already do well.

 - Learn how to ask for help.
 Humans are communal by nature and we’re a lot more generous than what we think we are.
 All you have to do is ask.
-Drop your ego and your pride and ask.
+Drop your pride and ask.
 Ask for money for your business, ask for directions when you get lost, ask for help with your assignment.
 I’m especially talking to young men as they tend to find it more difficult than women to ask for help.

 - Start a blog.
 Challenging yourself to publish your thoughts and opinions will help clarify your thoughts like nothing else.
 If you’re lucky, you might build a readership and connect yourself to others who think like you.
 You can blog about pretty much anything these days and the best part is that you can start for free on platforms like WordPress or Medium.

 - Don’t be afraid to question what’s “normal”.
 There are no rules.
 Really.
 Don’t follow others blindly just because whatever they’re doing is commonly accepted.
 You don’t have to have a wedding if you don’t want to.
 You don’t have to subscribe to a religion.
 You don’t have to buy a house.
 Do whatever makes sense to you.
 Of course be sensible and abide the law.
-But outside of that, you are in complete control of whatever it is you want to do.
+But outside of that, you’re in complete control of whatever it is you want to do.

 - Mistakes are the best learning tool.
 How do you know if you’ve won if you haven’t lost?
 Making mistakes shows that you’re putting yourself in uncomfortable situations.
 And it’s in the moments of failure that we grow the most.
 So with whatever it is that you’re doing, jump in with two feet and get ready to make mistakes and learn from them.